kalikaneko/bitmask-openwrt-site/content/blog/gui-integration/index.md

 I'm not a frontend person, and somehow I've managed to avoid learning modern javascript completely.
 I always relied on quick jQuery for the simple things I usually need to do.
-For this, I wanted to attempt vanilla javascript as much as it wasn't painful.
+For this, I wanted to attempt vanilla javascript as long as it wasn't painful.
 But I also want things to look more or less nice, across all kind of devices- again, taking into account that I'm not a designer, hehe.
 This means that I'm willing to compromise some space for the promise of more